Elon Musk tells Tesla employees: Return to the office, or else

 2022-06-02 06:54:17

-#Elon #Musk #tells #Tesla #staff #Return #workplace
+#Elon #Musk #tells #Tesla #employees #Return #workplace

-"Anyone who needs to do remote work have to be within the workplace for a minimum (and I imply *minimal*) of 40 hours per week or depart Tesla.
-This is less than we ask of manufacturing unit staff," Musk wrote, adding that the workplace must be the employee's main workplace where the opposite staff they frequently work together with are based — "not a distant branch office unrelated to the job duties."
+"Anyone who wishes to do remote work should be within the office for a minimum (and I imply *minimum*) of 40 hours per week or depart Tesla.
+That is less than we ask of manufacturing facility workers," Musk wrote, including that the office have to be the worker's major workplace where the other workers they commonly interact with are based mostly — "not a distant branch workplace unrelated to the job duties."